ejhusom/d2m/README.md

-# d2m

-Data to model - d2m.
+# d2m - Data to model

-This is a project using [DVC](https://dvc.org/) for setting up a flexible and robust pipeline for machine learning experiments.
+A machine learning pipeline enabling Responsible AI:

+- **Explainable AI**, using SHAP, LIME or both.
+- **Uncertainty estimation**, using Bayesian dropout for neural networks.
+- **Carbon emissions tracking and reporting**, using [CodeCarbon](https://codecarbon.io/).

+**d2m** lets you easily create and evaluate machine learning models for tabular and time series data, with built-in data profiling and feature engineering.

 ## Usage